About Lobuche East Peak Climbing

 After reaching Everest Base Camp and the famous Kala Patthar, from where we enjoy the fantastic view of Everest, Lhotse, Nuptse, Pumori and other mountains, we return to Lobuche village, the trail head for Lobuche Peak Climb.
 The trail up the valley from Lobuche becomes increasingly steep and rocky as we near the Lobuche Base Camp, 4950m.
 From Base Camp, we clamor over steep stone terraces and snowy slopes using fixed ropes to reach the ridge along the southwest face where we set up High Camp, 5600m.
 We get superb views of Amadablam, Cholaste, Thamserku, Kantega Peak and Tawache Peak on the way.

 The best season for Lobuche East Peak Climbing is from March to May (Spring) and from September to November (Autumn).
 However, the winter is also a great time to climb if you are well prepared for the cold weather.
-In the crisp and cold month of December the views of the mountains are crystal clear and there are fewer tourists around.
+In the crisp and cold month of December, the views of mountains are crystal clear and there are fewer tourists around.
 The duration of the Lobuche East Peak Climbing can be lengthened or shortened according to your preference.
 Annapurna Foothills Treks and Expedition will arrange every detail of your Lobuche East Expedition; lodge accommodation, guides, food, as well as all the necessary climbing and camping equipment.

 Check out our Three Peaks in Everest Region 27 Days Expedition in the Himalaya of Nepal.
 Climbing Lobuche East, Pokalde and Island Peak is definitely a lifetime experience.

 Planning to climb Lobuche East Peak in 2021 and 2022?

 Guaranteed Departure ..
 Please get in touch for further details.